get-ctms/get-ctms.github.io/docs/getting-started.md

 ## What is Container Tracker?

-Container Tracker is a Google Sheets add-on that automatically tracks ocean containers across multiple carriers including MSC, Maersk, CMA-CGM.
+Container Tracker is a Google Sheets add-on that automatically tracks ocean containers across multiple carriers including MSC, Maersk, CMA-CGM, Hapag-Lloyd.
 It provides real-time updates on container location, status, and key milestones throughout the shipping journey.

 ## How Container Tracking Works